 Install Ubuntu and switch to it

 Any class, any year: “But teacher, can we make the exercise in windows?”
 No. “So.
 Can we make it in a virtual machine?”
 For your quality of life, no.

-99% of my students are Windows users and never have used other Operative System (OS).
+99% of my students are Windows users and never have used other Operating System (OS).
 Nowadays the gap between Windows and Linux is smaller than in the past and it looks they are converging more and more.
-But Linux is better to learn the details of the Operative System, is the clear leader of servers and is the OS they don’t know.
+But Linux is better to learn the details of the Operating System, is the clear leader of servers and is the OS they don’t know.

 If you are a Linux user, you can skip this part.
 If you are a macOS user, you are kind of a Linux user, so it’s up to you.
 If you are not, go for it, it worth it, even if at the end of your learning process you came back to Windows, you will learn a lot only using your computer.